PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor/README.md

 This might take a few minutes after a first restart.
 If you have a problem with configuration validation you have to remove camera from `configuration.yaml`, restart Home Assistant, add camera config and restart HA again.

+After modification of camera's configuration you can reload its settings in [Configuration](https://my.home-assistant.io/redirect/config/) or using `xiaomi_cloud_map_extractor.reload` service.

 ### Examples

 #### Basic